kalys/bamboo_ses/README.md

 This package has [ExAws](https://github.com/ex-aws/ex_aws) as a dependency, and you have to configure it.
 To find more on AWS key configuration, please follow [this link](https://github.com/ex-aws/ex_aws#aws-key-configuration).

-You can also override the default ExAws configuration defining a Keyword list as `ex_aws` key in the mailer config:
+You can also override the default ExAws configuration defining a Keyword list as `:ex_aws` key in the mailer config:

 ```elixir
 config :my_app, MyApp.Mailer,